Quandela/Perceval/docs/source/legacy.rst

 ======

 Perceval has evolved quickly from the initial release, some evolution are introducing breaking changes for existing code.
-While we are trying hard to avoid unncessary API changes, some of necessary to bring new features and keep a consistent code base.
+While we are trying hard to avoid unnecessary API changes, some of necessary to bring new features and keep a consistent code base.

 This section lists the major breaking changes introduced.